dzainabb/calculator_print/readme.md

-unit test attempt with calculator function
+unit test attempt with a basic calculator function adding intergration with circleci